Zedeldi/monocleOS/README.md

 TTY switching with Ctrl+Alt+{1-6} is locked from Xorg, to prevent unwanted, unexpected TTY switching.
 This can be disabled by removing /etc/X11/xorg.conf.d/50-lockdown.conf.

 The root account is locked; you will need to create a password from an external boot device (see [chroot](#chroot)) or during [installation](#installation).

+Wine is installed by default, and can be used from Settings > Advanced.
+This is very dependency heavy, however, due to the required 32-bit libraries.
+If you are unlikely to need this, it may be worth removing this functionality.

 ## Limitations